 Local Buses in Antigua

 Local buses in Antigua are essentially minibuses, you’ll be able to spot them by the BUS on their number plates.
+The bus routes Antigua are primarily designed for locals.
+Not tourists in a hurry.
 The buses run routes that start from the East Bus Station or the West Bus Station in the capital of St John’s.
 Fares cost around EC$3.
 They run really infrequently.
 Really, really infrequently, and most times wait until full.